linode/docs/docs/guides/kubernetes/kubernetes-security-best-practice/index.md

 ## Make use of Network Policies or a Service Mesh.

-By default, each pod in Kubernetes can freely communicate with any other pod in the cluster.
-This means that if an attacker gains access to one pod, they can also gain access to the other pods in the cluster.
-When deploying microservice applications to a Kubernetes cluster, not all pods communicate with each other.
-By creating network rules in the Kubernetes network layer, you can control which pods can communicate with each other and which pods can receive traffic.
+By default, each Pod in Kubernetes can freely communicate with any other Pod in the cluster.
+This means that if an attacker gains access to one Pod, they can also gain access to the other Pods in the cluster.
+When deploying microservice applications to a Kubernetes cluster, not all Pods communicate with each other.
+By creating network rules in the Kubernetes network layer, you can control which Pods can communicate with each other and which Pods can receive traffic.
 This is possible using the network policy, a Kubernetes resource.
 The network policy for a database with configured ingress and egress is shown below, with the ingress mapped to a front-end application.
 {{< file "network-policy.yaml" yaml >}}
 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy